As veganism gains momentum around the world, it seems there are now more vegetarian and vegan musicians than ever before.

-Plant-based, cruelty-free living is becoming popular in industries everywhere; doctors are clocking on to the health benefits of vegan food, fashion designers are featuring animal-free leather in their work, and athletes are adopting plant-based diets to boost performance.
+Plant-based, cruelty-free living is becoming popular in industries everywhere; many doctors are promoting the health benefits of vegan food, fashion designers are featuring animal-free materials in their work, and athletes are adopting plant-based diets to boost performance.

-Animal welfare is another leading reason that celebrities go vegan.
-The meat, dairy, and egg industries are typically rife with animal welfare violations.
-More musicians are making the connection between what’s on their plate and the animal it’s sourced from, and boycotting animal products to take a stand against animal cruelty.
+Animal welfare concerns may be another reason that celebrities are going vegan.
+The meat, dairy, and egg industries are rife with animal welfare violations.
+And more musicians are making the connection between what’s on their plate and the animal it’s sourced from—and are thus boycotting animal products to take a stand against cruelty.

 Vegan Diet and the Climate

 Vegan lifestyles are good for the planet’s health, too.
 Eating animal-product-free can help clean the planet and save resources.